oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 </ContentPage>
 ```

-Note the `http://xamarin.com/schemas/2020/toolkit` namespace that is necessary in order to use components from Xamarin’s Community Toolkit.
+Note the `http://xamarin.com/schemas/2020/toolkit` namespace that is necessary in order to use components from Xamarin's Community Toolkit.

 The movies page consists of two tabs: One to show popular movies and a second to search for a movie.
-The `TabView` control from Xamarin’s Community Toolkit is a fully customizable control with lots of customization options.
+The `TabView` control from Xamarin's Community Toolkit is a fully customizable control with lots of customization options.
 The popular movies tab displays items from the `PopularMovies` collection using the `CollectionView` control, and it uses `RefreshView` control for pull to refresh functionality.
 The layout of each movie is defined in the `MovieCell` template:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>